-First and foremost, we want you to join us in our committment to safety.
+First and foremost, we want you to join us in our commitment to safety.
 The unintentional (NEGLIGENT) discharge of a firearm can have severe consequences.
 No one thinks this is going to happen to them, or they may think that they are too smart for it to happen to them.
-The next time you talk to someone who had a negligent discharge, or was in a car crash, ask them "Did you think that was going to happen to you?"
+The next time you talk to someone who had a negligent discharge, or was in a car crash, or even tripped and fell, ask them "Did you think that was going to happen to you?"
 You can guess the answer.

 It's easy to make sure it doesn't happen to you.Keep your finger OFF the trigger!
 Generally, there is no reason to have your finger on the trigger of a firearm at a gun show.
 Every time you handle a firearm, you should open the action to ensure it is unloaded.
 Again, keep your finger OFF of the trigger, and keep the muzzle pointed in a safe direction.
-Look in the chamber to be sure there are no cartridges there.
+Look in the chamber to be sure there is not a cartridge there.

 We support Ohio Hunter Education for young and old alike.
 Whether you hunt or not, attending a hunter education course is a great way to learn safe gun handling, and courses are normally free.

 Hours: Our show hours (all locations) are 9-5 on Saturday, 9-3 on Sunday.